Not everyone has the appetite to stay 50+ nights in a hotel chain to earn elite status, so what are the ways to get something comparable?

 American Express Fine Hotels & Resorts

 If you have an American Express Platinum card (personal or business versions), you’ll be eligible to book hotels through the Fine Hotels & Resorts (FHR) platform.
-We have used FHR rates a few times, most recently at The Seabird Resort in Oceanside, California.
+We have used FHR rates a few times, including our visit to The Seabird Resort in Oceanside, California.

 You can typically expect the following set of benefits: